realtimeprojects/mkdocs-ezglossary/docs/definitions.md

     <term:summary|summaries> for each section

 term:summary
-:   The summary is a list of all defined terms in a <term:section>.
+:   The summary is a list of all defined terms in a section.

     It contains links to their <term:definition|definitions> and <term:reference|references>.